danieloh0714/minimax-tic-tac-toe/README.md

 # Minimax Tic-Tac-Toe
-Tic-tac-toe game against minimax computer.
+Tic-Tac-Toe game against Minimax computer.

 ## To Play
 Run main.py to play.
 When prompted, choose either 'X' or 'O'.
 To make a move, enter in the number corresponding to the space you want to fill in.